 The Class D Scholar-Athlete Award recipients are: Laura Lyons, Lake Linden-Hubbell; Sophie Ruggles, Mount Pleasant Sacred Heart; Aaron Jacob Fahrner, Owendale-Gagetown; and Peter Kalthoff, Hillsdale Academy.

 Overviews of the scholarship recipients of the Class C Scholar-Athlete Award follow.
 A quote from each recipient's essay also is included:

 Ellen Charlotte Laurenz, Breckenridge

 Playing her third season of varsity basketball, ran four seasons of varsity cross country and will compete in her fourth season of varsity track & field this spring.
 Earned all-state athletic and academic honors in track and helped the cross country team to three top-seven MHSAA Finals finishes.
 Served as captain of varsity teams for both cross country and basketball.
 Serving second year as student council president and vice president for Future Farmers of America chapter.
 Participated in a number of leadership endeavors as part of FFA, earning a number of awards.
 Also named a Good Citizens Award recipient by the Daughters of the American Revolution.
 Participating in third year of National Honor Society and this year as her chapter’s historian; also participates in German student exchange club and as part of her church youth group.
-Will attend Michigan State University and study agriculture and natural resources communications.
+Will attend Alma College and study communications.

 Essay Quote: “The season in which I was unable to participate (because of injury) gave me a new perspective on sportsmanship.
 It was during that time that I learned to appreciate every athlete for the effort they put into their sport, regardless of how fast or slow, talented or not they may be.”